richardhannah/rfh_cursorrules/general.md

 - `.cursorrules-shared/` must be tracked for git subtree to push/pull changes
 - Ignoring either file will break the shared rules workflow
 - These files are part of your project's documentation and should be version controlled

+## Build and Test Automation

+### Makefile Test Target
+- All projects that use `make` MUST have a `test` target that runs all available tests (unit, integration, etc).
+- The `test` target should be the default target when running `make` with no arguments.